Trump Supporter Calls Police On African-American Democrat Handing Out Fliers

-Jesse Hamilton is a member of the New York state-senate and was elected in 2014.
+Jesse Hamilton is a member of the New York State Senate and was elected in 2014.
 According to the Washington Post, Hamilton was recently handing out fliers on a public sidewalk in an attempt to rally party support for upcoming elections.
-The fliers reportedly spoke of resisting president Donald Trump and his policies and had the words “Rising up Democrats!” on it.
+The fliers reportedly spoke of resisting President Donald Trump and his policies and had the words “Rising up Democrats!” on it.

-Hamilton and his assistants helped hand out fliers to Brooklyn residents until a currently-unidentified white woman, who identified herself as a Trump supporter, apparently began getting confrontational.
+Hamilton and his assistants helped hand out fliers to Brooklyn residents until a currently unidentified white woman, who identified herself as a Trump supporter, apparently began getting confrontational.
 According to the report, the woman requested that Hamilton and his aides leave the area and became enraged when they refused.

-That anger led the woman—who WaPo states spoke in a Slavic accent—to call the police.
+That anger led the woman — who WaPo states spoke in a Slavic accent — to call the police.
 Police officers did ultimately show up on the scene, but were not receptive to the woman’s demands that they remove local Democrats from the area.

 Police officers departed without making any arrests or removing anyone from the situation.
-Hamilton stated that he then left the area of his on volition, not wanting to be involved with the situation any longer.
+Hamilton stated that he then left the area of his own volition, not wanting to be involved with the situation any longer.

 Unfortunately for Hamilton, giving the situation time to cool off wasn’t enough.
 When he later returned to the area to give it another go, he was once again confronted by the angered Trump supporter, who again tried to intimidate Hamilton and his aides from speaking with constituents.